hermangroup/docs/introduction/how-to-buy.rst

   https://wallofcoins.com

-  Wall of Coins allows user to post offers to buy or sell Dash and Bitcoin within their region or country.
+  Wall of Coins allows user to post offers to buy or sell Historia and Bitcoin within their region or country.
 The service, which is available in over 20 countries, then holds the coins in escrow while the buyer completes payment.